bf2799/nine_innings_bot/README.md

 ## Developer Overview

-This bot was written in Python, primarily using the *discord.py* library.
+This bot was written in Python, primarily using the *py-cord* library.
 A general-purpose setup shell script is included for developer ease of setup.
+Run `./install_setup.sh` to set up